 Pilgrim has reached agreements with the former EPZ communities for demobilization of the program, while continuing to maintain an agreement with the host community of Plymouth through fuel on the pad which is projected to occur in 2021.
 Safety and security remain our #1 focus at Pilgrim Station.

 Keeping neighbors and stakeholders informed has always been a priority at Pilgrim.
-Holtec, and their decommissioning general contractor CDI, regularly attend and provide information to local and state boards.
+Holtec regularly attends and provides information to local and state boards.
 The Massachusetts Nuclear Decommissioning Citizens Advisory Panel (NDCAP), as well as the Plymouth Select Board routinely receive updates on the project.
 Past NDCAP meetings and information can be found here.
 In addition PACTV, the local cable access channel, posts each meeting on their YouTube channel for viewing, which can be found here.

 HDI is Licensed Operator for Pilgrim

 Holtec Decommissioning International (HDI) is a wholly owned subsidiary of Holtec International headquartered at the Krishna P. Singh Technology Campus, Camden, NJ.
 HDI functions as the licensed operator for Holtec owned nuclear power plants.
-HDI provides the licensee oversight of Comprehensive Decommissioning International (CDI), Holtec and SNC-Lavalin’s jointly owned decommissioning general contractor.
+HDI provides the licensee oversight of the decommissioning work that is performed.

 Public Documents and NRC Filings